vishvAsa/vedAH_yajuH/taittirIyam/saMhitA/keith/1/8_The_Rajasuya.md

 ### b

 ### c
-The gods that sit in the east, led by Agni; that sit in the south, led by Yama; that sit in the west, led by Savitr; that sit in the north, led by Varuna; that sit above, led by Brhaspati; that slay the Raksases; may they protect us, may they help us; to them homage; to them hail!
-[1]

 ### d
-The Raksases are collected, the Raksases are burnt up; here do I burn up the Raksases.

 ### e
-To Agni, slayer of Raksases, hail!
-To Yama, Savitr, Varuna, Brhaspati, the worshipful, the slayer of Raksases, hail!

 ### f
 The sacrificial fee is a chariot with three horses.
 ### g